 A semen analysis is usually considered the ‘gold standard’ approach for investigating male infertility.
-It is used to analyse sperm volume, count, concentration and movement, and will also identify irregularly shaped sperm and whether there is an abnormally high number of white blood cells (leukocytes).
+It is used to analyse sperm volume, count, concentration and movement, and will also identify irregularly shaped sperm and whether there is an abnormally high number of leukocytes.

-The reference values, according to the World Health Organisation are:
+The reference values for a semen analysis, according to the World Health Organisation, are:

 If results are abnormal, a second sample will be taken as high variability is common.
 Even if results remain outside of the reference values, absolute infertility is rare and, with time, many couples do conceive.